 Legal Aid For Disrepair Claims

-Legal aid for disrepair claims is only available to claimants who suffered serious health risk or injury.
-Your housing disrepair claim could be covered by this type of funding, if you can establish that the disrepair problems in your rental property are hazardous to your well-being.
+Legal aid for disrepair claims is only available to claimants who suffered serious health risks or injuries.
+Your housing disrepair claim could be covered by this type of funding if you can establish that the disrepair problems in your rental property are hazardous to your well-being.

 Discuss your claim with us to know if you qualify for legal aid.
 We understand that claiming against your local council, social or housing association may seem daunting at the initial stage, but we’re here to make it a seamless process for you.
 We are very experienced in helping tenants who have suffered in the hands of negligent landlords.

 Get In Touch Today

 At housing disrepair claims, we provide tenants with specialist legal advice on disrepair matters.
 If a housing disrepair problem has affected your health negatively, you may be eligible for legal aid funding.

 Our best housing disrepair solicitors are willing and happy to discuss your case and are available to clarify any questions you may have.
 They will also determine if you qualify for legal aid as soon as they review your claim.

 If you are a tenant living in a rented property that has fallen into disrepair, you could seek help from our legal team.
 We guide you through the whole process and provide you with the help you need at every stage in your claim process.
 Get legal help now by contacting our housing disrepair helpline on 0800 999 7440.